 So priority one is to bring additional resources to significantly scale up anti-knapweed efforts.

 That means funds from people who care about Blaine County.
 You.
-There is no longer "someone else" who can do it.

 If local projects are the ones that matter to you, please consider supporting this program and click the button below.
 Your support will be the fuel that scales up this project now and gets the job done.